 The Early Career Award fund should be used exclusively for the proposed project’s activities as described in the application, i.e. it should be used solely to improve research quality.
 Apart from this, there are no restrictions regarding the use of the funds.
 Award recipients may spend the funds as they see fit and use the prize money to finance all activities relevant to the implementation of the award-winning project.

 ECRs must make up the majority of the team and play, or have played, a key role in creating and implementing the project.
-However, the team may also include senior researchers and non-scientists.
+However, the team may also include senior researchers, master and/or PhD student as well as non-scientists.

 You may submit an application for a project that has already begun.
 Completed projects, however, cannot be considered for the ECR Award.
 Instead, ECRs who have successfully completed a project can be nominated in the Individual Award category.